 The Cardinals selected Eric Hill in the first round of the 1989 NFL Draft, and in return, the team received a long-term starter at linebacker.
 Hill started 128 games over nine seasons with the team and only missed 11 total games during that period.
 He averaged 103.5 tackles per season, and his only career touchdown came when he returned a fumble for 85 yards in 1991—which is the fifth-longest fumble return in franchise history.
 Hill was never named a first-team All-Pro or selected for the Pro Bowl, but his reliability made him a memorable player in Arizona.

 - Years With the Cardinals: 1988–93

 Ken Harvey is known more for his time with the Washington Football Team, but he built the foundation of his success there with six seasons as a high-powered pass rusher for the Cardinals.
 Harvey became the first draft pick taken by the Cardinals after they relocated to Phoenix, and there he developed into a star on defense.
-He closed his Cardinals career with 47.5 sacks, which narrowly leads Chandler Jones (47) for the most in team history among linebackers (Jones has 60 total sacks but played as a defensive end in 2018).
+He closed his Cardinals career with 47.5 sacks, which was a team record for the position until Chandler Jones (48) broke the mark in 2020 (Jones has 61 total sacks but played as a defensive end in 2018).
 Harvey made four straight Pro Bowls after leaving the franchise and added another 41.5 sacks to his ledger in five seasons.